Skip to main content

 Consult Dr. Ash

 The Michelin Guide arrived in Philadelphia for 2025/2026, with stars and Bib Gourmand picks across Fishtown, South Philly, and Kensington.
-You can absolutely enjoy these restaurants and stay metabolically healthy.
-The trick is timing, ordering, and recovery, not avoidance.
+You can enjoy these restaurants and stay metabolically healthy.
+The trick is timing, ordering, and recovery rather than avoidance.

 Stars, Bibs, and blood sugar